CiaraWhipp/Project1/README.md

 #### One Variable Bar Plots

-The bar plots below represent the counts of non-active and active goalies, of goalie perforamance, and winning status, respectively.
+The bar plots below represent the counts of Non-active and Active Goalies, of Goalie Perforamance, and Winning Status, respectively.

 ``` r
 g <- ggplot(goalieData)